I get it. When you’re at home you avoid using plastic water bottles, more or less.

 Cons: It’s a little larger in terms of packing space than water tablets but fits easily in a shoe, it’s more expensive (you pay for this kind of cool!), and it requires charging.

-We had just gotten off the hot bus that I mentioned above, and I was feeling guilty about breaking my single-use water bottle ban.
+We had just gotten off that hot bus that I mentioned above, and I was feeling guilty about breaking my single-use water bottle ban.
 We were staying at an Airbnb and – of all things – there was a power outage.
 Having no AC in the sweltering April heat of Siem Reap is, well, not ideal.

 Let’s just say, we needed copious amounts of water.